rspamd/rspamd/README.md

 If that is not enough, Rspamd provides an extensive [Lua API](https://rspamd.com/doc/lua/) to write your own rules and plugins: <https://rspamd.com/doc/tutorials/writing_rules.html>

+## License

+This project is licensed under the Apache 2.0 License - see the [LICENSE.md](LICENSE.md) file for details

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on the process for submitting pull requests to us.

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `rspamd` by you, as defined in the APACHE 2.0 license, shall be licensed as above, without any additional terms or conditions.

 ## Authors